No reviews yet

 About me

 Hello, my name is Vicki.
-I am a Licensed Professional Counselor who primarily practices through the Internal Family Systems (IFS) model.
-My focus is on helping clients connect with and understand their inner parts in a compassionate and nonjudgmental way.
-Along with IFS, I also integrate trauma-informed care, narrative, and person-centered approaches to support healing, resilience, and growth.
-I believe each client carries the capacity for self-leadership, and I am honored to guide them as they work toward greater balance and connection.
+I’m a Licensed Professional Counselor who primarily practices through the Internal Family Systems (IFS) model.
+I focus on helping clients connect with and understand the different parts of themselves in a compassionate and nonjudgmental way.
+I believe every person carries an innate capacity for healing and self-leadership, and my role is to support you in uncovering that inner strength.
+In addition to IFS, I integrate trauma-informed care, narrative, and person-centered approaches to foster resilience and growth.
+My goal is to create a space where you feel safe, curious, and empowered to explore your inner world at your own pace.
+I consider it an honor to walk alongside you as you work toward greater balance, clarity, and connection.

 Get to know me